-If you have a café or other similar sit-in type business, privacy is nice to have.
+If you have a café or other similar sit-in type business Maryland, privacy is nice to have.
 One way to achieve privacy without sacrificing light is with frosted window film.
-What is really nice about frosted film is that it can be also a custom design that incorporates your brand’s colors.
-So not just a white frost, but any custom color frost.
+What is really nice about frosted window film is that it can also be custom designed and printed to incorporates your brand’s colors.
+So not just a white frost film, but any custom color frost.

 3. Entice with Product Offerings

 Custom printed window film can also include any type of design or imagery you want.
 Use this to your advantage.
 Showcase your product offerings on your storefront’s windows.
-Does your store sell home décor?
+Does your store sell home décor on the Maryland, DC, or Virginia area?
 Well in the fall you can showcase the new fall lines of products your store is offering to entice people inside.

 4. Share Your Key Benefits